Ernyoke/certified-gcp-cloud-engineer/01-fundamentals/big-data-and-ml.md

         - We only pay for storage and processing used
         - Provides automatic discount for long-term data storage (after 90 days)
     - Cloud Pub/Subs:
-        - It is ment to serve as a simple, reliable, scalable foundation for stream analytics
+        - It is meant to serve as a simple, reliable, scalable foundation for stream analytics
         - Pub: publisher, sub: subscriber
         - Receiving messages does have to synchronous
         - It is great for decoupling systems